Vanege/Langugu/docs/Kurso/Kurso.md

 * **maka** : fari / krei (to do / to make)
 * **namaka** : malfari / detrui (to undo / to destroy)

-Vidu per **nalika**, ke oni ĉiam preferas reuzi radikojn en Langugu anstataŭ importi novajn el la Angla per la algoritmo.
+Vidu per **nalika**, ke oni ĉiam preferas reuzi radikojn en Langugu anstataŭ importi novajn el la Angla per la Algoritmo.

 * **kana** : povi / kapabli (to can / to be able to)
 * **wanta** : voli / deziri (to want / to desire)